minprog/hangman/classic/hangman.md

             else:
                 print("Sad, you lost ¯\_(ツ)_/¯.
 This was your word: {word}")

-## What to do

-Your task is to design and implement two classes called `Hangman` and `Lexicon`, which provide all functionality to make the starter code work without changes.

-In order to allow you to check on your progress, we have provided a check50.

-- The first thing to implement is a class called `Lexicon`, which has the responsibility of managing the full word list and extracting words of a given length.
-It can be loaded once and asked for a word whenever a new game is started.
+## Assignment 1

+Your first task is to understand what the `Lexicon` class should look like and define an *interface* for it (recall from Queue that an interface is defined by the *operations* that are supported by a class).

+1. Peruse the starter code and note how the `Lexicon` class is instantiated.
+What kind of parameter is needed to make a valid instance of `Lexicon`?

+2. Find all occurrences of the `Lexicon` object in the code.
+What methods are called on this object?
+What parameters are needed and what should the method return?

+3. Draw a UML class from the information that you gathered.
+Because you're starting out and trying to understand the problem, put as much information in there as possible, including return types and parameters.

+4. Think about the internal structure of the class: what variables do you need to support all expected operations?
+Write your ideas below the diagram.

+Finally, take your class diagram and discuss it with a teaching assistant (via Zoom!) before you continue with the next step.
+Do not share your diagram with other students until after the assignment is fully completed by everyone.

+Add your diagram and comments to a file called `analysis.pdf`.
+You will add more to it in assignment 3.

+## Assignment 2

+Having discussed your diagram and having changed it depending on the feedback and questions from your teaching assistant, you can implement your `Lexicon` class.
+Place it inside the `hangman.py` source file.

-  > Note that the loading of words was demonstrated in last week's [Python lecture](/lectures/python)!
-It uses a **set** to store words, but you can modify it to use a list instead.
-Recall how to add items to a list?
+Note that the loading of words was demonstrated in last week's [Python lecture](/lectures/python)!
+It uses a **set** to store words, but that is not necessarily the best choice for this problem.
+Adapt the code as needed.

-- You can now test using `check50` for the first time!
+Because the `Hangman` class is still missing, you can't really test the `Lexicon` class yet using the started code that we provided.
+Instead, you can use `check50` to check the basic functionality of your new class:

-	    check50 minprog/cs50x/2019/hangman/classic --local
+    check50 -l minprog/cs50x/2020/hangman/classic

-- So now we have a class to manage the word list.
-We can also create a class that manages playing a game of Hangman.
-Let's think about what is needed to "play" a game.

-- TEST

--

-### 7. Debugging with assertions
+## Assignment 3

+Now you are going to analyse the `Hangman` class and define an *interface* for it.

+1. Peruse the starter code and note how the `Hangman` class is instantiated.
+What kind of parameters are needed to make a valid instance of `Hangman`?

+2. Find all occurrences of the `Hangman` object in the code.
+What methods are called on this object?
+What parameters are needed and what should the method return?

+3. Draw a UML class from the information that you gathered.
+Because you're starting out and trying to understand the problem, put as much information in there as possible, including return types and parameters.

+4. Think about the internal structure of the class: what variables do you need to support all expected operations?
+Write your ideas below the diagram.

+Finally, take your class diagram and, again, discuss it with a teaching assistant (via Zoom!) before you continue with the next step.
+Do not share your diagram with other students until after the assignment is fully completed by everyone.

+Add your diagram and comments to a file called `analysis.pdf`.

+## Assignment 4

+Now implement the `Hangman` class.
+Again, use `check50` to check your progress.

+## Assignment 5

-What happens when you want to create a Hangman game that does not follow the specifications?
+What happens when you want to create a Lexicon that does not follow the specifications?
 For example, what should happen if someone uses your class like the following:

-	game = Hangman(-5, 6)
+	words = Lexicon(-5)

 Try it yourself!
-Most likely, your code will indeed try to create a hangman game with a word of length -5.
+Most likely, your code will indeed try to create a Lexicon with a word length of -5.
 But that is not going not work (ever!).

-Because the `Hangman` object does not interface directly with the user, it makes no sense for it to re-prompt the user for new input.
+Because the `Lexicon` object does not interface directly with the user, it makes no sense for it to re-prompt the user for new input.
 However, it also makes no sense to just continue the program.
 It would only lead to errors further down the line.
 We can take this opportunity to proactively check for problems in our code.
 To do this, we use Python **assertions**.
-To create an assertion, we need to understand what would be *correct* input.
-We have two parameters that influence the inner workings of the Hangman object:

-- The parameter `length` is the length of a word to play Hangman with.
-Negative length is not going to work - and 0-length words will not lead to a working game either.
-Other options we have to think about a little bit harder: is a game for words of size 1 fun?
-Do 1-letter words even exist?
-You can check that yourself.
-The same goes for 2-letter words.
-And at the other end you could check that the `length` isn't longer than say...
-10?

-- For `num_guesses` you should also think about what realistic input would be.
-But don't take it too far.
-We're mostly looking to constrain the parameters to *sane* values - values that make sure the program/algorithm will not crash and will provide the "right answer".

-After having defined those constraints, you can formulate an assertion:
+Because we know that the Lexicon can only provide words of certain length, you can add the following assertion to the initialiser:

-    assert length > 0 and length < 10
+    assert word_length > 0 and word_length < 44

-Putting this simple stament in your code will make sure that Python halts the program if at that point the assertion "fails".
+Putting this simple stament in your code will make sure that Python **halts** the program if at that point the assertion "fails".

-    class Hangman:
-        def __init__(self, length, num_guesses):
-            assert length > 0 and length < 10
-            # ... and here follows other code.

 Now if for some reason you (or someone else) tries to create a program that creates a Hangman object using a `length` of -5, Python will halt it immediately.
 You can then immediately see why it halted: the assertion failed, which means the parameter had an "impossible" value.
 You can than trace back **why** that parameter was -5 in the first place.
 Probably a mistake!

 Note that `check50` for this problem expects that such assertions are present in your code.
-In particular, you should **also** handle invalid input for the `guess()` method, as specified by `check50`.
+In particular, you should **also** handle invalid input for the `guess()` method in `Hangman`, as specified by `check50`.

-## Testing
+## Final testing

-	check50 minprog/cs50x/2020/hangman/classic --local
+  	check50 -l minprog/cs50x/2020/hangman/classic

 ## Submitting